Getdeck/Getdeck.github.io/docs/deckfile/deckfile-specs.md

 * from the local file system, e.g. `/my/path/deck.yaml` or simply `.`

 Please mind that accessing locations with `deck` always happens with the identity of the local user, i.e. private _git_ repositories are reached with the locally available _git_ identities.
-Same is with _https_ and other protocols.
+The same is with _https_ and other protocols.

 ## File header
 A Deckfile always starts with a version number.
 Currently, version **1** or **latest** is supported as value.